Uniswap/unichain-contracts/docs/autogen/src/src/interfaces/FeeSplitter/INetFeeSplitter.sol/interface.INetFeeSplitter.md

 Recipient data for an individual recipient

 **Notes:**
-- setter The setter address managing the recipient
+- field: setter The setter address managing the recipient

-- allocation The allocation of the recipient
+- field: allocation The allocation of the recipient

 ```solidity